jwstegemann/fritz2-docs/Attributes and CSS.md

 }
 ```

-Of course you can also bind dynamic values (from a `Flow`) to a custom attribute:
+You can also bind dynamic values (from a `Flow`) to a custom attribute:
 ```kotlin
 val someFlowOfStrings = ...